dfwu/dfwu.github.io/_pages/presentations.md

 ---

+- 2023\.
+Semantic opposition coordination: An argument for question settlement.
+Talk at SuB 28.
+- 2023\.
+Prosodic evidence for the recursive prosodic structure of corrective but sentences.
+Talk at 30mfm.
+- 2023\.
+Elided material is present in prosodic structure.
+Talk at CLS 59.
+- 2023\.
+Allomorphy of ‘One’ and ‘Two’ in Mandarin Chinese.
+Poster at GLOW 46.
+- 2022\.
+Elided material is present in prosodic structure.
+Talk at Societas Linguistica Europaea 55.
 - 2022\.
 Bipartite syntax of negation in corrective *but* sentences.
 Talk at LSA 96.
 - 2022\.
 Prosodic evidence for syntax in biased questions in Mandarin.
 Poster at LSA 96. with [Boer Fu][bfu].
 - 2022\.
 Numeral allomorphy of ‘one’ and ‘two’ in Mandarin Chinese.
 Poster at LSA 96. with [Boer Fu][bfu].